 Natasha Roslan

-Student Perceptions of the Introduction of Pig Production, Management, and Health Teaching into the Veterinary Curriculum of a Muslim Majority Country: A Case Study in Jordan
+Student Perceptions of the Introduction of Pig Production, Management, and Health Teaching into the Veterinary Curriculum of a Muslim-Majority Country: A Case Study in Jordan

 Authors

-Nicola Blackie
+N Blackie

 Darryl Slack